lucid2713/lucid2713.github.io/about.md

 <img class="col one right" src="/img/prof_pic.jpg">

 <br/>
 I'm Mina from South Korea.
-Currently I live in Groningen, Netherlands, studying master in MADtech(media, art, design and technology) at Frank Mohr Institute, Art Academy Minerva.
+Currently I live in Groningen, Netherlands, studying master in <a href="http://fmi.academieminerva.nl/Programs/MADtech" target="blank">MADtech(media, art, design and technology)</a> at Frank Mohr Institute, Art Academy Minerva.

 I'm highly interested in Art and Technology, especially where the interaction between human and computer takes place.
 I would like to dig into these area with an artistic perspective.
 And I'm also into the environment and ecology, movement and body, digital society, digital activism and hacktivism.